“Hey Pepe, what does ‘Next of kin’ mean?”

 I am speechless.
 I get it now.
 Pepe does competitions on this.

 “Did you ever blackout?”

 Pepe clarifies: “I did some 6000 dives, only blacked out during competitions and never under water, almost everyone who blacks out does it after coming back to the surface.
-There are multiple safety divers observing you underwater, if anything happens they are there to safe your ass in one second.
-Several people at the surface too, also a doctor.
+There are multiple safety divers observing you underwater.
+If anything happens they are there to save your ass in one second.
+Several people are ready at the surface too, including a doctor.
 If you black out it’s just a couple of seconds and you are back.
 I never had to be reanimated or anything, never saw anything in a competition who needed artificial respiration, you’re just gone for some seconds at the surface.
-If you follow the rules freediving is absolutely safe”.
+If you follow the rules, freediving is perfectly safe”.